tersesystems/echopraxia/README.md

 * Contextual Logging (API based around building state in loggers)
 * Conditions (API based around context-aware functions and dynamic scripting)

+For a worked example, see this [Spring Boot Project](https://github.com/tersesystems/echopraxia-spring-boot-example).

 Although Echopraxia is tied on the backend to an implementation, it is designed to hide implementation details from you, just as SLF4J hides the details of the logging implementation.
 For example, `logstash-logback-encoder` provides `Markers` or `StructuredArguments`, but you will not see them in the API.
 Instead, Echopraxia works with independent `Field` and `Value` objects that are converted by a `CoreLogger` provided by an implementation.

 Please see the [blog posts](https://tersesystems.com/category/logging/) for more background.